galibin24/SEC-EDGAR-python-scraper/readme.md

    The main issue at the moment is improving the accuracy of sorting and parsing methods.

 ## Getting Started
-   Copy the repository
-   Install requirement.txt using pip
+   Copy the repository and Install requirement.txt using pip

    To scrape data run scraper.py and pass symbols of companies you want to scrape.